Dawid33/clang-boostrap/README.md

 - [stage 04](04/README.md) - a language with nice functions and local variables
 - [stage 04a](04a/README.md) - (interlude) a simple preprocessor
 - [stage 05](05/README.md) - a C compiler capable of compiling TCC
+- [stage 06](06/README.md) - an interpreter capable of executing zig

 ## prerequisite knowledge